OpenStickCommunity/Hardware/Boards/Supported Boards/RPBoy Mini/README.md

 ## Board design choices

 This is a very simple board.
-It has an RP2040 SuperMini, 1.31" OLED and a few tac switches on it.
+It has an RP2040 SuperMini, 0.96" OLED and a few tac switches on it.
 There is no battery on it and I have no plans to add a battery / charging circuit to it, this will just be for use plugged in.

 Parts needed:
 - The PCB in this repo
 - 1x RP2040 SuperMini (usually gotten from somewhere like AliExpress) [the Waveshare Zero will not work!]
-- 1x 1.31" OLED
+- 1x 0.96" OLED
 - 6x SMD-4P,5.1x5.1mm 1.5mm tac switches

-Optional parts:
-- 1x 1206 100nF cap
-- 1x 1206 330 resistor
-- 2x 1206 4.7k resistors
-- 1x SOT-23-5 3V 300mA 18V linear regulator (C236664 or similar)
-- 1x WS2812B normal package RGB LED

-Note on parts: The 4.7k resistors are for the OLED but most OLEDs will be fine without them.
-The other optional parts are for the RGB LED which you do not need to have unless you want to.
-I have also included a bridge area at the bottom of the RGB LED circuit so you can bypass the other parts and just put the RGB LED on.

-I also recommend removing the plastic 2.54mm 4pin header spacer once you have your header on the OLED so that it can sit flat on the board.
-There are some fill spots to keep the OLED on well and then you can snip the legs from the back.

 ## How to order a board